pcre2syntax(3) — Linux manual page

 locale-specific matching is happening, \s and \w may also match

 characters with code points in the range 128-255.
-If the
+If the PCRE2_UCP

-individual sequences to matching only ASCII characters.
+sequences to matching only ASCII characters.

 Property descriptions in \p and \P are matched caselessly;

-with Unicode's "loose matching" rules.
+ignored, in accordance with Unicode's "loose matching" rules.
+For

 GENERAL CATEGORY PROPERTIES FOR \p and \P top